Plot: Who are Iku and Yori’s real parents? Is it possible that they’re still twins?

 This is just a poor story all around.
 I will be reading the manga for the AniManga Clash and possibly in hopes of finding something more redeemable about this series, but as it stands, it’s just not worth anyone’s time.

 Additional Information and Notes: Boku wa Imouto ni Koi wo Suru was based on a manga by Kotomi Aoki.
 It was directed by Mayumi Nishimoto and it was produced by Shogakukan.

 In 2007, a live-action version was created and produced yet again by Shogakakun.
 It was directed by Hiroshi Ando.

 Runtime: 50 minutes

-Recommended Audience: The subject matter alone leads itself to a more mature audience, but there are also several sex scenes.
+Recommended Audience: The subject matter alone is enough to nudge this towards an older audience, but there are also several sex scenes.
 Nothing is shown graphically, but they’re still there.
 Yori can also be somewhat rough during these sex scenes and even crosses the line into assault once or twice.
 14+

 If you enjoy my work and would like to help support my blog, please consider donating at my Ko-Fi page.
 Thank you! ♥